lrkexp/compagent/readme.md

 ## Support

-For questions, suggestions, or additional feeds to monitor, contact the Clubessential Holdings compliance team.
+For questions, suggestions, or additional feeds to monitor, open an issue or contact the compliance operations team.